 So that's a quick and easy method for making a few triads, but it's not enough!
 There are some that do not correspond to the beginning of a familiar scale.
 We need to learn how to construct all possible triads.
 In order to do that, we need to learn the intervallic shapes of the four different kinds of triad.

-Thirds

-In the next chapter we will learn many different kinds of intervals, but here we will just focus on thirds.
+Thirds Triads are made of thirds.
 A third is so-called because it extends over three notes of the scale, and it takes up three positions in the musical staff.